690/Runetrader/README.md

 ## About

 This project aims to fully automate every aspect of trading buy/sell price margins in old school Runescape.
-This is done not by a WindowHook, but rather a primite mouse and keyboard handler using pyautogui and a custom wrapper for it.
+This is done not by a WindowHook, but rather a primitive mouse and keyboard handler using pyautogui and a custom wrapper for it.

 We use both image and optical character recognition to locate and save positions of both statically and dynamically placed buttons.
 These coordinates are then saved as a json file, to avoid unnecessary analysis on startup.